Run a Bot

 A new page opens for the user to select the desired items.

 By clicking on several items and validating on the “Select” button, items are directly added to the problem items with their own mass, price, and name attributes.
-One is also able to select all the items by clicking on the “Select All” button.
+Alternatively, you can select all the items by clicking on the “Select All” button.

 c.
 Enter the last required input values